Meet the Team

 Cathleen Salmons

-Cathleen Salmons serves as Secretary II for the West Virginia Solid Waste Management Board, where she provides administrative support to the agency’s staff and Solid Waste Authorities across the state.
-Her responsibilities include financial tracking, vendor payments, contract documentation, timekeeping, and general office coordination, contributing to the smooth operation of daily activities.
+Cathleen Salmons serves as Comptroller for the West Virginia Solid Waste Management Board, overseeing financial and administrative functions for the agency.
+Her responsibilities include financial tracking and reporting, vendor payments, contract documentation, and coordination of internal financial processes.

 Rosamary Schwaiger